luillo1/RaceResults/client/README.md

 ## Backend connection

-While running in development mode, all calls to a `/api` endpoint will be forwarded to the proxy server `https://localhost:5001/`.
+While running in development mode, all calls to a backend will be forwarded to the proxy server `https://localhost:5001/`.
 This can be configured by editing `vite.config.ts`.
 This proxy is the default URL when running the backend API (which can be started by running `dotnet run` from the `/api/src/API` directory).